bambuser/BambuserPlayerSDK-Android/README.md

 ## Work Manager
-If you make usage of custom worker factories in your Android application, you might find issues after initializing the `LVSPlayer`.
-If that is your case, merge your factories with ours `LVSWorkerFactory` where you provide its configuration with the help of the `DelegatingWorkerFactory`:
+You might find issues when using custom worker factories in your Android application after initializing the `LVSPlayer`.
+If that is your case, merge your factories with our `LVSWorkerFactory` with the help of the `DelegatingWorkerFactory`.
+See the example below:

 ```
 val factory = DelegatingWorkerFactory()